Cyace84/tip4/src/pages/usageAndDeployment/findingNftByIndexes.md

     abiVersion: "1.0",
   });

-  // Salting the index contracts code let indexSaltedCode = await locklift.provider.setCodeSalt({
+  // Salting the Index's contract code let indexSaltedCode = await locklift.provider.setCodeSalt({
     code: indexCode,
     salt: indexSaltCell.boc,
   });

-  // Calculating the index contracts code hah using the salted code hash let indexCodeHash = await locklift.provider.getBocHash(indexSaltedCode.code);
+  // Calculating the index contracts code hash using the salted code let indexCodeHash = await locklift.provider.getBocHash(indexSaltedCode.code);

-  let indexContracts = (await locklift.provider.getAccountsByCodeHash({ codeHash: indexCodeHash })).accounts;
+  // Fetching the index contracts that has the same code hash as the one we prepared. let indexContracts = (await locklift.provider.getAccountsByCodeHash({ codeHash: indexCodeHash })).accounts;

-  for (let index in indexContracts) {
+  // Iterating over the fetched Index contracts, making an instance from each and pushing the related nft address as a string to the nfts array. for (const index of indexContracts) {
-    let tempIndex = locklift.factory.getDeployedContract("Index", indexContracts[index]);
+    let tempIndex = locklift.factory.getDeployedContract("Index", index);
     allNfts.push((await tempIndex.methods.getInfo({ answerId: 0 }).call()).nft.toString());
   }
   console.log("All of the user's Nft's: ", allNfts);

-  // Finding the nfts from one collection let NftsFromCollection: string[] = [];
+  //------- Finding the nfts from one collection -------//

+  // Creating an array of the nft addresses in string, we will add the found nft addresses to it later. let NftsFromCollection: string[] = [];

+  /**
-  // Building the salt cell for IndexBasis indexSaltCell = await locklift.provider.packIntoCell({
+   *  Building the salt cell for Index contract, we will salt the Index contracts code with it.
+   * @notice The collection contract address is an collection address in the following lines, it is explained in the "specification/TIP4_3On- ChainIndexes" section.
+   */  indexSaltCell = await locklift.provider.packIntoCell({
     data: {
       name: "nft",
       collection: collectionContract.address,